 Kata Videos

 This page is here for when you’re stuck somewhere and you can’t remember the next move in the kata.
 Short Forms have been moved to their own page.
-Kobudo Katas and bunkai will be on their own page as well.
+Kobudo Katas and their bunkai will be on their own page as well.

 The first video includes the first Kata, Basic Form 1, as well as a brief explanation of the 2nd and 3rd Kata.
-Also included at about 3:50 in to the video, I go over the first 2 short forms.
+It also has the first 2 short forms.
+There is also a video that is just a walk through of Basic Form 2 and Basic Form 3.

 Kata Gekisai is the 4th kata in our system and is the kata needed for those yellow belts who want to test for their orange belts.
+Currently Bunkai and Pad Drills are not required to know in order to move on to the next belt, but the videos are included and strongly encouraged.

 Kata Wansu is the 5th kata in our system and is thought to be one of the oldest karate katas.
 It is also one of the most widely practiced katas amoung all the different karate styles.
 This kata is needed for those orange belts who want to test for their green belts.
+Currently Bunkai and Pad Drills are not required to know in order to move on to the next belt, but videos are included.

 The 6th Kata in our system is Anaku.
 The main lesson of the kata is the “step drag” which is used to close the gap on your opponent.
 This is the Kata green belts should be working on for their blue belts.